Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Invariant compact subset

 Conditions (1)-(2) say that the maps $\varphi$ have to be ``uniformly \idt'', that is, the marked points outside of a disk $D_\rho$ have precise asymptotics, while inside of $D_\rho$ we allow some more freedom.

 Condition (3) tells us that the points inside of $D_\rho$ cannot come very close to each other --- it is necessary for keeping our set bounded (in the \tei\ metric).
-Moreover, it is needed to control the distance to the asymptotic value --- if a marked point is too close to it, then after Thurston iteration its preimage has its real part close to $-\infty$, and this spoils condition (1).
+Moreover, it is needed to control the distance to the asymptotic value --- if a marked point is too close to it, then after the Thurston iteration its preimage has its real part close to $-\infty$, and this spoils condition (1).

-Condition (4) takes care of a homotopy information and provides bounds for leg homotopy words of legs with endpoints inside of $D_\rho$.
-Note that analogous bounds for marked points outside of $D_\rho$ are encoded \emph{implicitly} in conditions (2) and (3).
+Condition (4) takes care of the homotopy information and provides bounds for the leg homotopy words of legs with endpoints inside of $D_\rho$.
+Note that the analogous bounds for marked points outside of $D_\rho$ are encoded \emph{implicitly} in conditions (2) and (3).